 Radio Shack sold a TRS-80 specific edition of More BASIC Computer Games with a distinctive blue cover.
 It was titled BASIC Computer Games Volume II (catalog number 62-2004) and cost $6.95.
 At least in TRS-80 circles, this sequel was more popular than the original.

-- Some sources say that the original Hunt the Wumpus appeared in BASIC Computer Games and Wumpus 2 appeared in More BASIC Computer Games.
-Although that would make sense, both Hunt the Wumpus and Wumpus 2 appeared in More BASIC Computer Games. ↩
+Some sources say that the original Hunt the Wumpus appeared in BASIC Computer Games and Wumpus 2 appeared in More BASIC Computer Games.
+Although that would seem logical, both Hunt the Wumpus and Wumpus 2 appeared in More BASIC Computer Games. ↩︎